 If the plugging operation qualifies for drilling overhead under Section III.1.A.(2)(a) or (b), this one-month charge does not apply.
 For example, if a well undergoes a casing repair that fails, and the Parties proceed to plug the well during the same rig deployment, the drilling rate applies to all the operations conducted during that rig deployment, including the plugging operation, if the operations lasted five or more consecutive calendar days.

-(d) A well that is capable of producing but shut-in for the entire month because of (i) an overproduced allowable, (ii) inability of a purchaser, processor, or transporter to take production, or (iii) flaring restrictions not reasonably within Operator’s control, qualifies for a one-well charge.
+(d) A well that is capable of producing but shut-in for the entire month because of (i) an overproduced allowable, (ii) inability of a purchaser, processor, or transporter to take production, or (iii) legal restrictions on flaring qualifies for a one-well charge.

 The well must be capable of producing to qualify for overhead under this provision.
 Therefore, a well that is drilled but uncompleted (DUC) does not qualify.